FTBTeam/docs/docs/mods/suite/Quests/Developer/Quests/Settings.md

 ### Sequential task completion

-If enabled tasks in this quest will need to be completed in order.
+If enabled, tasks in this quest will need to be completed in order.